encodis/mokuwiki/README.md

 All YAML metadata elements are passed through to the output files in the target folder unchanged.
 However, the presence of the following metadata will have the indicated result:

 *   *title*: The page's title is used to link to it using a 'page link' directive in another page (see below).
-It is also used to create the file name for that page in the target folder.
+It is also used to create the file name for that page in the target folder (see [Filename conversion] below).
 Titles must be unique within the source folder.

 *   *alias*: Aliases are also used to link to a page as an alternative to using a page's title.
 This can be useful if the actual title that is to be displayed (the "formal" title, if you will) is long but has a common shorter form.
 Aliases must be unique and not the same as any title.